8888/citibike-status/README.md

 # citibike-status
-iOS shortcut enabled citibike dock updates.
-This is a simple script that queries Citibike's public station status APIs and outputs a string describing which stations have docks available.
-It is meant to be called as part of an iOS shortcut that will be executed based on GPS location when near the desired Citibike docks.
-The shortcut will automatically have Siri read the output message so I do not have to use my phone will riding the bike.
+Citi Bike dock availability with JavaScript ES6 and [Scriptable](https://scriptable.app/).
+This script queries Citi Bike's public APIs to output stations which have docks available.

 # environment
-This was written in and meant to run in the iOS javascript editor and interpreter [Scriptable](https://scriptable.app/).
+This was written in and executed in the iOS JavaScript ES6 editor and interpreter [Scriptable](https://scriptable.app/).
+This allows the code to be accessed as an iOS shortcut.
+With a variety of triggers, you can call the script based off GPS location.
+The ouput will be automatically read by Siri so your phone does not have to be used while biking.

 # iOS shortcuts
 ### shortcut config